Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 }
 ```

-Additionaly, we have to authenticate the caller (ourselves).
+Additionally, we have to authenticate the caller (ourselves).
 One easy way of authentication is through an API key which
 we get from the Heroku CLI.
 We directly store it in the variable `$TOKEN` which we can then use as a Bearer token.

 `TOKEN=$(heroku auth:token)`{{execute}}